Frequently Asked Questions

 - Dyspnea (difficulty breathing)

 It is used by doctors to categorize certain lung disease into stages, such as stage 3 COPD and so forth.
 This index helps doctors determine how the disease is impacting a patient’s life so they can estimate the progression of the disease.

 What is the GOLD System?

-The Global Initiative for Chronic Obstructive Lung Disease (GOLD) developed the GOLD System.
-This system uses parts of the pulmonary function test to categorize chronic lung disease into four stages, as follows:
+The Global Initiative for Chronic Obstructive Lung Disease (GOLD) developed the GOLD System*.
+This system uses parts of the pulmonary function test to categorize chronic lung disorders into four stages/grades, as follows:

 Very mild COPD with a FEV1 about 80 percent or more of normal.